 - One-pot vegan tikka masala

-(oh and although it’s not an Indian-style recipe, this amazing lemon rice with coconut goes so well with curries!)
+(oh and although it’s not an Indian-style recipe, this amazing lemon rice with coconut goes so well with curries!).
+For more tasty tofu dishes, try this spicy silken tofu recipe, or some yummy peri peri tofu.

 Although this Indian tofu curry is so easy to make it practically makes itself, there are a few tips, tricks and substitutions you might want to keep in mind.

 - Full-fat coconut milk will yield the tastiest creamiest curry but if you’re watching your waistline low-fat coconut milk will be perfectly fine as well.
-For a really decadent curry you could substitute the coconut milk with coconut cream.
+For a decadent curry, you could substitute coconut milk with coconut cream.

 - Feel free to add whatever veggies you choose, although I would suggest parboiling harder vegetables such as potatoes and adding them in with the coconut milk.
 Fast-cooking vegetables like frozen peas or already cooked veggies can go in 2-3 minutes before the cooking time is up.

-- Use a high-quality tofu, extra-firm if you can get it, if not, firm will do.
+- Use high-quality tofu, extra-firm if you can get it, if not, firm will do.

 Like most curries, the best pairing for this yummy tofu curry is with good soft naan bread and rice.
-I love it with my lemon coconut rice recipe, basmati rice, brown rice etc. but really any rice would go well with it.
+I love it with my lemon coconut rice recipe, basmati rice, brown rice, etc. but any rice would go well with it.

 Of course, you can also choose to skip the bread altogether and have it just over rice, which does simplify things I’ll admit.